Tung05/Tung05.github.io/projects/2025-11-05-openvas-metasploitable.md

 ---

-## Objective
+## Summary
-Perform discovery and vulnerability remediation on a Metasploitable VM using Greenbone/OpenVAS (GVM).
-Document each finding, investigation steps, remediation, verification, and artifacts so the work is reproducible and reviewable.
+This lab demonstrates the discovery and remediation of high-impact vulnerabilities on a Metasploitable 2 VM using Greenbone/OpenVAS (GVM) as the primary scanning tool.
+Given that Metasploitable 2 contains hundreds of intentionally vulnerable services, this project focuses on realistic and critical issues, guided by the CIS Ubuntu Linux Benchmark to prioritize remediation.

+Each vulnerability is documented with:
+- Pre-remediation evidence (OpenVAS scan, nmap, service testing, screenshots)
+- Root cause analysis
+- Remediation steps aligned with CIS guidance
+- Post-remediation verification

+This approach ensures reproducibility, demonstrates secure configuration practices, and aligns lab remediation with industry standards.

 ---